 The upper quadrant and cervical muscles can also be simultaneously stimulated to affect muscle relaxation with a second set of TENS leads.
 This stimulus is discontinued during the later part of the testing protocol when the therapeutic neuromuscular occlusal position is determined and recorded in a bite registration.

 The three dimensions of rest position are identified through the use of surface electromyography, which monitors resting electrical activity in mandibular elevator muscles (temporalis and masseter) and mandibular depressor muscles (anterior digastric).
 Rest position is defined as representing the lowest resting activity in the antagonistic muscles.
-Simultaneous tracking and display on the computer monitor of mandibular position enables the dentist to physically identify the mandible at rest and with that as a reference position, to select a treatment occlusion position along the TENS stimulated arc of jaw movement beginning at rest position.
+Simultaneous tracking and display on the computer monitor of mandibular position enable the dentist to physically identify the mandible at rest and with that as a reference position, to select a treatment occlusion position along the TENS stimulated arc of jaw movement beginning at-rest position.

 It is not arrived at with the aid of the dentist’s hands, but rather by the TENS stimulated relaxed muscularly controlled jaw movement.
 This is usually slightly anterior to the natural occlusal position and is actually different in all dimensions.
 It is called the Neuromuscular Occlusion position

 Capturing that position with a bite registration material is the essence of Neuromuscular Dentistry.
 This bite registration, obtained by TENS stimulation of relaxed muscles, is applicable to the initial phase of TMD treatment involving the use of a removable or fixed orthosis.
 It is used later if required and desired by the patient in a variety of long term durable treatments.
-These can involve the further use of orthotic devices full or part time, restorative dentistry or orthodontics.
-In some cases, orthognathic surgery may begin the long term phase of treatment which is followed by other forms of treatment to establish the durable Neuromuscular Occlusion.
+These can involve the further use of orthotic devices full or part-time, restorative dentistry or orthodontics.
+In some cases, orthognathic surgery may begin the long-term phase of treatment which is followed by other forms of treatment to establish the durable Neuromuscular Occlusion.

 Using the information obtained from the computerized recordings of jaw movement and muscle function, and the registration of the new bite position, the doctor constructs a clear or tooth-colored orthotic appliance (orthosis).
 It is prepared with detailed tooth anatomy to provide a stable biting position.
 The orthosis, commonly called a "splint," fits over the lower back teeth and passes behind the front teeth, where it can remain invisibly for several months.
 Worn 24 hours a day, this precise appliance is removed only for cleaning the teeth and the splint.
 The orthosis permits the jaws to come together in a muscularly healthy position, retraining the muscles to move along a more natural, muscularly oriented pathway into the new occlusion.
 Patients often report experiencing a significant symptom improvement within a month, while wearing this comfortable appliance.